-- (1) Access to a clinical record may be given by making the record available for inspection or by providing a copy of the record, as specified by the applicant. - (2) If a person to whom access to a clinical record is given so requests, the person must be given assistance in the interpretation of the record (including any test results, findings and comments contained in the record) by a person qualified to do so.
+(1) Access to a health record may be given by making the record available for inspection or by providing a copy of the record, as specified by the applicant.

-- (3) If a patient or the patient's representative requests particular clinical information (such as test results or details of past treatment) rather than access to the patient's clinical record, the information may be provided by the medical practitioner or dentist in charge of the patient's care or, subject to the advice of that medical practitioner or dentist, by a medical practitioner or registered nurse on the staff of the private hospital. - (4) If a patient or the patient's representative disagrees with information contained in the patient's clinical record, the licensee must, on request by the patient or representative, attach the patient's or patient's representative's own comments in the form of an addendum to the record. - (5) The licensee may charge a fee (not exceeding a fee, if any, determined by the Secretary) to cover the licensee's costs of complying with this clause. - (6) The Secretary may determine a scale of fees generally, or a fee payable in a particular case, in respect of a licensee's costs of complying with this clause.
+- (2) If a person to whom access to a health record is given so requests, the person must be given assistance in the interpretation of the record (including any test results, findings and comments contained in the record) by a person qualified to do so. - (3) If a patient or the patient's representative requests particular clinical information (such as test results or details of past treatment) rather than access to the patient's health record, the information may be provided by the medical practitioner or dentist in charge of the patient's care or, subject to the advice of that medical practitioner or dentist, by a medical practitioner or registered nurse on the staff of the private hospital or day-procedure centre. - (4) If a patient or the patient's representative disagrees with information contained in the patient's health record, the licensee must, on request by the patient or patient's rrepresentative, attach the patient's or patient's representative's own comments in the form of an addendum to the record.